Employment Assistance Fund (EAF)

 - ask a friend, relative or advocate to help you with your application

 - work with your employer to submit an application

-- ask your DES, jobactive or Community Development Program provider to help you submit an online enquiry to JobAccess, or call JobAccess on 1800 464 800 and get a JobAccess Adviser to help you to submit an application.
+- ask your DES, Workforce Australia Employment Services or Community Development Program provider to help you submit an online enquiry to JobAccess, or call JobAccess on 1800 464 800 and get a JobAccess Adviser to help you to submit an application.

 What are the eligibility requirements for the EAF?

-- you must be an Australian citizen or a permanent resident
+- you must be an Australian Resident as defined in the EAF Guidelines

 - you are currently in a job that is expected to continue for 13 weeks or more

-- you are working at least 8 hours per week, or 20 hours per week if you are self-employed
+- you are working at least 8 hours per week

-- you have an ongoing disability that has lasted, or will last at least two years.
-Your disability must limit, restrict or impair your ability to work.
+- you have an ongoing disability that has lasted, or will last at least two years and disability must limit, restrict or impair your ability to work.